International student orientation and welcome

 To access the course, log in to UM Learn using your UM Email.

-    Graduate students are not able to access the UM Essentials course.
-Instead, plan your success with #UMGradGoals.
+Graduate students can plan your success with #UMGradGoals.

 To register, you need to sign up with your University of Manitoba @myumanitoba.ca email account.

 10 am – Session starts